valeratrades/.github/best_practices/documentation.md

 - PERF
 - SAFETY
 - FUCK: like NB but strictly negative.
 It hilariously adds to succinctness, so that's now part of the syntaxis.
+- REF: link to reference or its summarized version in text

 ### ARCHITECTURE.md